TachibanaYoshino/AnimeGAN/README.md

 # AnimeGAN
 A Tensorflow implementation of AnimeGAN for fast photo animation  !
 The paper can be accessed [here](https://github.com/TachibanaYoshino/AnimeGAN/blob/master/doc/Chen2020_Chapter_AnimeGAN.pdf) or on the [website](https://link.springer.com/chapter/10.1007/978-981-15-5577-0_18).

+Good news: tensorflow-1.15.0 is compatible with the code of this repository.
+In this version, you can run this code without any modification.
+The premise is that the CUDA and cudnn corresponding to the tf version are correctly installed.
+Maybe the versions between tf-1.8.0 and tf-1.15.0 are also supported and compatible with this repository, but I didn’t make too many extra attempts.

 -----